abdullahnwaraich/Stochastic-Calculus-and-Derivative-Pricing---From-First-Principles/README.md

 # Stochastic Calculus and Derivative Pricing - From First Principles

 ## Overview
 This repository contains a comprehensive derivation of key concepts and models in quantitative finance, rooted in stochastic calculus.
-These notes reflect my PhD-level expertise in mathematics and focus on applying theoretical models to practical challenges in financial derivative pricing.
+These notes reflect my PhD-level expertise in probability theory and focus on applying theoretical models to practical challenges in financial derivative pricing.

 ## Topics Covered
 - **Stochastic Calculus Basics:** Martingales, Ito Integrals, and Quadratic Variations.